top of page

 Sounds obvious!
 Honestly, it makes all the difference.

 What ages is the game for?
-Don’t be too hung up on this point, though; if you're not used to playing games, your children will not be practised in sitting down and playing them either.
-Once mastered easy, fun games, you can take the skill from that game and move on to a game with the same or more complex mechanics.
+Don't be too hung up on this point.
+If you're not used to playing games, your children will not be practised in sitting down and playing them either.
+Easy quick games could be a great start.

-Watch a Video
+Watch the Video

 The simplest things make the most difference….
 Hop on to YouTube and watch other people explain the rules for you.. better still get the children to…..
 Can they teach you how to play the new game?

-Remember, it’s about having a laugh, not raising the next grandmaster.
-Let them bend the rules a bit, or make a few up ( we do, and other game addicts do, and sometimes a game just plays better with different rules).
+Remember, it's about having a laugh, not raising the next grandmaster.
+Let them bend the rules a bit, or make a few up (we all do it, and sometimes a game just plays better with different rules, who says the rules have to be followed)

 Make silly voices for the characters.